homepods/klipper/klippy/extras/remote_api/README.md

       and update itself accordingly, however it would be better to receive this via an event.
 - [ ] Support Klippy configuration from web clients
-- [X] Update Klipper's install script to include eventlet and bottle deps
+- [X] Update Klipper's install script to include tornado deps